oat-sa/taohub-user-guide/User Guide 3.3/Interactions/select-point-interaction.md

 # Select Point Interaction

->The Select Point Interaction gives Test-takers the opportunity to demonstrate their knowledge by selecting an invisibly-defined portion of an image (region on a map, person in a line-up, etc.).
+>The Select Point [Interaction](../appendix/glossary.md#interaction) gives [Test-takers](../appendix/glossary.md#test-taker) the opportunity to demonstrate their knowledge by selecting an invisibly-defined portion of an image (region on a map, person in a line-up, etc.).

->This interaction is one of a series of *[Graphic](../appendix/glossary.md#graphic)* interactions (the others are covered in their own sections).
-All graphic interactions can be found in the Graphic Interactions menu in the Library.
+>This interaction is one of a series of [Graphic Interactions](../appendix/glossary.md#graphic-interactions) (the others are covered in their own sections).
+All graphic interactions can be found in the [Graphic Interactions Library](../appendix/glossary.md#graphic-interactions-library) on the left.

 [![Select Point Interaction](https://img.youtube.com/vi/5OYeuVPxK_o/hqdefault.jpg)](https://youtube.com/watch?v=5OYeuVPxK_o&rel=0 "Select Point Interaction")

 Once you have generated a new [Item](../appendix/glossary.md#item), and clicked on *Authoring* in the [Action Bar](../appendix/glossary.md#action-bar), follow the steps below to create a new Select Point Interaction:

-**1.** From the [Graphic Interactions library](../appendix/glossary.md#graphic-interactions-library) near the bottom of the *Interactions library* on the left, drag the *Select Point* icon onto the blank Item and drop it onto the [canvas](../appendix/glossary.md#canvas).
+**1.** From the Graphic Interactions library near the bottom of the *Interactions library* on the left, drag the *Select Point* icon onto the blank item and drop it onto the [Canvas](../appendix/glossary.md#canvas).

 **2.** Choose the desired background graphic.